1601-mma2013/Performance-Enhancer/README.md

 **a.
 Elements**

 1. Deﬁne manifestations of information and functionality 1.
-Information 2. form factor 3.
+Information - data collected from the computer 2. form factor - wide 3.
 Posture - translucent overlay 4.
 Input method - slider mouse input.

 *1.  functional and data elements*